 Who has the best solar feed-in tariff in QLD?

 Origin Energy has the best solar feed-in tariff in Queensland at the time of publishing, with a gigantic 18 cents per kilowatt hour (kWh) on offer to eligible customers.
-The next best FiT rate comes from ReAmped Energy at 17c/kWh, while Red Energy and AGL follow at 15c/kWh apiece.
+The next best FiT rate comes from ReAmped Energy at 17c/kWh, while AGL follows at 15c/kWh apiece.
 We list FiT rates from all energy providers currently operating in south east QLD a little further down.

 Compare QLD Solar Plans